hashicorp/terraform-website/content/source/docs/enterprise/beta/install/azure.html.md

 [inputs]: https://registry.terraform.io/modules/hashicorp/terraform-enterprise/azurerm?tab=inputs
 [outputs]: https://registry.terraform.io/modules/hashicorp/terraform-enterprise/azurerm?tab=outputs

 1. In your web browser, go to the [hashicorp/terraform-enterprise/azurerm module][module] on the Terraform Registry.
-This is the module you'll use to deploy the clustering beta.
+This is the module you'll use to deploy the cluster.
 2. Review the module's [input variables][inputs].
 3. Create a new Terraform configuration that calls the `hashicorp/terraform-enterprise/azurerm` module:
     - Start by copying the "Provision Instructions" example from the module's Terraform Registry page.